<h1>Installing LON-CAPA on a basic Ubuntu 8.04 LTS Server</h1>

 <dt>Partitioning your Drive</dt>

-<dd>For a fresh install you may want to use the automatic partitioning feature of the installer.
+<dd>For a fresh install may want to use the automatic partitioning feature of the installer.

-If you decide to customize partitioning, the following may be useful to know.
+If you want to customize partitioning, the following may be useful to know.

 LON-CAPA resource files are stored in the /home directory, so the